seanohalpin/doodle/README.txt

 Module, nor does it pollute instances with its own instance variables (i.e. it plays nice with yaml).

-Doodle has been tested with Ruby 1.8.6 and JRuby 1.1.
-It does not yet work with Ruby 1.9 or Rubinius.
+Doodle has been tested with Ruby 1.8.6, 1.9.1 and JRuby 1.1.
+It has not yet been tested with Rubinius.

 Please feel free to post bug reports, feature requests, and any comments or discussion topics to the doodle Google group: